mikenguyen13/data_analysis/_book/29-synthdid.md

 SDID weights resemble those used in @abadie2010synthetic but have two key modifications:

 1.  **Inclusion of an Intercept Term**
-    -   Unlike [SC](#sec-synthetic-control), SDID does not force the control pre-trends to exactly match the treated pre-trends---it only ensures they are parallel.
+    -   Unlike [SC](#sec-synthetic-control), SDID does not force the control pre-trends to exactly match the treated pre-trends.
+Iit only ensures they are parallel.
     -   This flexibility arises from unit fixed effects, which absorb any systematic level differences.
 2.  **Regularization Penalty**
     -   Borrowed from @doudchenko2016balancing.